legno9/legno9.github.io/_posts/2025-03-21-Supermarket-Rush.md

 hide_last_modified: true
 ---

-Developed in just **one week as a team project**, **Supermarket Rush** is a 3-lane runner game where players race to reach the supermarket while avoiding cars, collecting coins, and using power-ups to gain an advantage or hinder opponents.
+Developed in just **one week as a team project**, **Supermarket Rush** is a 3-lane runner where players race to reach the supermarket while **avoiding cars, collecting coins, and using power-ups** to gain an edge or hinder opponents.

 <!--more-->